History of Tango – Part 9: Eduardo Arolas. The evolution of Tango music.

-At 6 years old, he started learning to play the guitar from his brother José Enrique.
+At six years old, he started learning to play the guitar from his brother José Enrique.

-Until 1906 he played this instrument with friends in informal settings, and eventually began playing gigs at Cafés and Dancings of his neighborhood.
-Arolas was regarded as skillful and versatile player.
+Until 1906 he played this instrument with friends in informal settings and eventually began playing gigs at Cafés and Dancings in his neighborhood.
+Arolas was regarded as a skillful and versatile player.

 He accompanied Ricardo González “Muchila”, who played the bandoneon.
 The sound of this instrument exerted a strong attraction on Arolas.
 He acquired a small one with 32 notes and began learning from Muchila.

 After selling merchandise on the streets for many years, his parents opened a wholesale store and bar in front of the train station.
-Arolas, known as “el Pibe Eduardo”, and his brother played Waldteufel waltzes to entertain the clientele, which were very in vogue at the time.
+Arolas, known as “el Pibe Eduardo”, and his brother played Waldteufel waltzes to entertain the clientele, which was very in vogue then.

-After finishing third grade, he quit school and began working different jobs to help his family: busboy, delivery boy, apprentice at a paint workshop, manufacturing commercial signs, illustrator, decorator and cartoonist, which became another of his passions, as seen in the drawings and artwork covers of his own published music compositions and for some colleagues.
+After finishing third grade, he quit school.
+He began working different jobs to help his family: busboy, delivery boy, apprentice at a print workshop, manufacturing of commercial signs, illustrator, decorator, and cartoonist, which became another of his passions, as seen in the drawings and artwork covers of his own published music compositions and for some colleagues.

 On the record sheet of his neighborhood police station, he appeared classified as “compadrito”.

-In 1909 he played a 42-buttons bandoneon, accompanied by Graciano De Leone in guitar.
+In 1909 he played a 42-button bandoneon, accompanied by Graciano De Leone on guitar.

-That same year he went to present his first composition to Francisco Canaro.
+That same year he presented his first composition to Francisco Canaro.

-In 1911, at 19 years old, he played in Montevideo for the first time, which will become his home when, broken-hearted, he exiled himself voluntarily from Buenos Aires.
+In 1911, at 19 years old, he played in Montevideo for the first time, which would become his home when broken-hearted, he exiled himself voluntarily from Buenos Aires.
 At this gig, Arolas played a bandoneon of standard 71 buttons.

-During those three years at the conservatory, he made an extensive and very profitable tour of the province’s brothels, with violinists Ernesto Zambonini and Rafael Tuegols.
+During those three years at the conservatory, he made an extensive and profitable tour of the province’s brothels with violinists Ernesto Zambonini and Rafael Tuegols.

-While on this tour he met Delia López “La Chiquita”, and started a relationship that became a source of great inspiration for him as well as the likely trigger of the unfortunate choices that accelerated his demise.
+While on this tour, he met Delia López, “La Chiquita”, and started a relationship that became a source of great inspiration for him and the likely trigger of the unfortunate choices that accelerated his demise.

-Back in Buenos Aires, he worked mostly in his own neighborhood of Barracas, in various venues, including his own, “Una noche de garufa”, that he opened with his friend, the industrialist Luis Bettinelli.
+Back in Buenos Aires, he mainly worked in his neighborhood of Barracas in various venues, including his own, “Una noche de garufa”, which he opened with his friend, the industrialist Luis Bettinelli.